Minimum degrees for powers of paths and cycles: Structure and methods

 In this subsection we develop greedy-type procedures for constructing connected $K_{k+1}$-factors which exploit certain structures in graphs of interest, including those proved in Section~\ref{subsection:configs-structure}.
 Lemmas~\ref{lem:high-min-deg-gen-//-intclique-clique-factor}, \ref{lem:high-min-deg-gen-intclique-clique-factor}, and~\ref{lem:high-min-deg-gen-intclique-clique-factor-matching} serve to formalise the achievable outcomes of these procedures.

 Lemma~\ref{lem:high-min-deg-gen-//-intclique-clique-factor} represents a greedy-type procedure for constructing connected $K_{k+1}$-factors in a graph using two parallel processes following two closely related partitions of the vertex set.
-The purpose of this lemma is to obtain sufficiently large connected $K_{k+1}$-factors in graphs containing $(\dag^{(1)})_2^k$.
+The purpose of this lemma is to obtain sufficiently large connected $K_{k+1}$-factors in graphs containing \config{k}{2}{1}.
 The sets $A$ and $A'$ in Lemma~\ref{lem:high-min-deg-gen-//-intclique-clique-factor} contain the vertices avoided by the two parallel processes.
 Note that the larger $A$ and $A'$ are, the smaller $s_1$ and $t_1$ are.
 Since the sizes of $s_1$ and $t_1$ will often be the key determinants of the attainable size of a connected $K_{k+1}$-factor, we will think of $A$ and $A'$ as `bad' sets.
+We remark that while we formally allow the quantities $s_1,s_2,t_1$ and $t_2$ to be negative to reduce the overall proof complexity, in practice they will always be non-negative.